xraySMULu/project-3/README.md

 ---

 ### File Navigation
+* Website
+   -  [Resources/website](Resources/website) - Directory containing all of the website files used by the code

--  `resources/website/app.py`: Entry point for the application
+	-  `resources/website/app.py`: Entry point for the web application
 	-  `resources/website/llm_init.py`: OpenAI LLM initialization and prompt handling
 	-  `resources/website/img_gen.py`: DALL-E 3 Image generation helper
 	-  `resources/website/requirements.txt`: dependencies for the UI
 	-  `resources/website/icons`: images for the UI

--  `config.env`: Environment variables for API keys
+* Project
+	-  [Resources/content](Resources/content) - Directory containing all of the image files used by the code
+ 	-  [Resources/data](Resources/data) - Directory containing all of the data files used by the code
+ 	-  [Resources/data](Resources/presentation) - Directory containing all of the presentation files used by the code
  	-  `README.md`: This documentation
  ---

 ### How It Works
 1. **Setup**: